UV facts

 killing microorganisms.
 The most effective sterilizing range for UV is within

-the air in operating rooms.
-Many food and drug companies use germicidal lamps to
+been used in hospitals for decades to disinfect the indoor air, surfaces and instruments in operating rooms.
+Many food and drug companies use UV

 disinfect various types of products and their containers.